leeoniya/uPlot/docs/README.md

 Multiple size changes before a commit produce one `setSize` notification, even if the final size matches the previous layout.

 **Canvas state:** uPlot invalidates its canvas state cache only when it resets the canvas backing store.
 Callbacks must preserve `self.ctx` state.
 The demo saves and restores the canvas state around font changes to preserve the font cache.

+#### Cursor Marker Alignment

+Default DOM hover markers share the built-in canvas marker position calculation.
+This calculation uses the bitmap plot rectangle, `series.pxAlign`, and the canvas point stroke offset.

+The DOM position uses the completed canvas-to-CSS scale, without another CSS-pixel rounding step.
+Hover centers can therefore have fractional CSS coordinates.
+Stationary markers update after external resize, axis layout changes, and pixel-ratio changes.
+Pending size or pixel-ratio requests do not change their displayed geometry before commit.

+The alignment target is the canvas marker center, not the series line.
+Different point and line stroke widths can produce different drawing offsets.
+CSS circles and canvas arcs can still differ in antialiasing and border appearance.

+`cursor.points.bbox` overrides automatic center alignment and size.
+Its existing CSS positioning behavior remains unchanged.
+Custom point paths with different placement require an explicit bounding-box callback.
+The default calculation cannot infer arbitrary path geometry.

+This change addresses the coordinate mismatch reported in [#1108](https://github.com/leeoniya/uPlot/issues/1108) and [#779](https://github.com/leeoniya/uPlot/issues/779).